YOU Can Help Accelerate ROS1 Research!

 What is the ROS1 Cancer Model Project?

-We need more of both types of cancer models.
-To make them, we need live cancer cells donated by patients.
+To make cancer models, we need live cancer cells donated by patients.
 The ROS1 Cancer Model Project is making that happen.

-The project was developed by a partnership of The ROS1ders, The Bonnie J. Addario Lung Cancer Foundation (now the GO2 Foundation for Lung Cancer), Addario Lung Cancer Medical Institute (ALCMI), University of Colorado, Vanderbilt University, and Champions Oncology.
 Here’s how it works.
-ROS1 patients who have an upcoming biopsy or thoracentesis arrange in advance to donate their excess fresh tumor tissue and pleural fluid to either the Doebele Lab at University of Colorado to create cell lines, or to Champions Oncology to create PDX mice.
-The models are genomically analyzed, then shared freely with academic ROS1 researchers to accelerate research into our disease.
-Note that ROS1 PDX models seem to be more difficult to create than cell lines, and take longer to mature into models that can be shared.
+ROS1 patients who have an upcoming biopsy, surgery, or thoracentesis arrange in advance to donate their excess fresh tumor tissue and pleural fluid to the Doebele Lab at University of Colorado to create cell lines.
+The models are analyzed, then shared freely with academic ROS1 researchers to accelerate research into our disease.

-Our tissue and pleural fluid donations have created four new ROS1 cell lines, which has doubled the number of ROS1 cell lines available for research, and have started development of 3 PDX (patient-derived xenograft) mouse models.
+Our tissue and pleural fluid donations and funding for analysis have helped to create NINE ROS1 cell lines, which has more than doubled the number of ROS1 cell lines available for research.

 What happens to cancer models created from ROS1der donations?